 Tyson did not address Thompson's comments.

-Tyson said it installed plastic or plexiglass dividers along the cafeteria tables where employees eat lunch.
+Tyson said it installed plastic or acrylic glass dividers along the cafeteria tables where employees eat lunch.
 Two employees said the cafeteria dividers probably helped to an extent, but they stressed that the cafeteria is always very crowded.
 Most of the time, employees were still sitting shoulder to shoulder with their colleagues as they ate.

 The employees said other crowded areas, such as the locker rooms and hallways, were not being modified in any way to promote social distancing.